-7.3 Space requirements
+7.3.
+Space requirements

 The high performance of our methods is at cost of extra space for storing interval sequence.
-However, in comparison with some other methods with auxiliary data structure, like the SkipList, and the Hash-based, our method does not impose higher space requirements than them.
+However, in comparison with some other methods with auxiliary data structures, like the SkipList, and the Hash-based, the space overhead imposed by our methods is not a big deal.
 Especially, by using different integer encoding schemes, such as δ -coding, γ -coding (p.
-116 in [60]), or Golomb-coding [29] for integers (gaps between consecutive document IDs) in inverted lists and interval sequences, the problem can be further mitigated to some extent.
+116 in